 I’m making several new recipes with candied kumquats and cranberries for the holidays.
-They probably won’t be up in time for you to make them this Christmas, but I’ll try to take pictures so I can post them soon.
-Some of them will be perfect for New Years Eve!
+Some of them will be perfect for New Years Eve too!

-In the meantime, I thought you might like to have my recipe for Candied Fruit.
-It is a variation on the one I used in the Mincemeat Pie and Fruitcake recipes from Carb Wars and the Christmas Pudding in Nourished.
-I am including the pudding recipe here too.
+Also, here is my recipe for Candied Fruit, although most of it is not really fruit!
+It is a variation on the one I used in the Mincemeat Pie and Fruitcake recipes from Carb Wars .The Christmas Pudding is in Nourished.
+I am including the pudding recipe here.
 Happy Holidays!

 Candied Fruit and Syrup for Christmas Puddings